Logging

 Formatters

-These define how log entries appear.
+These define how the text in log entries is formatted.
 Various

 log record attributes can be used to provide additional information beyond the message from the source; for example, the log record attribute %(asctime)s